 Students are expected to work accurately with number, make sensible estimates, use algebraic symbolism effectively, identify patterns and handle information that is presented in a variety of ways.
 The faculty offers a course which is directly relevant to the world in which we live, as well as a study of the more abstract mathematical ideas.

-There are nine maths classrooms, all of which are equipped with interactive whiteboards.
+Having recently moved into the new building, we have an exceptional working environment for maths.
+All of our classrooms are equipped with interactive whiteboards.
 The Elmwood Press GCSE Mathematics series of textbooks in used by the faculty and also makes use of a wide variety of other textbooks and resources to provide support, challenge and enrichment.